Rochelle has experience with wild critters and gardening adventures while living the simple life in a rural area for 20 years.

 Rodents Can Move in Quickly

-Rural people know that a seldom used old car may be taken over by rodents, but they can also get excited about brand new cars.
-In less than 24 hours they can destroy much of the wiring.
+Rural people know that a seldom-used old car may be taken over by rodents, but the critters can also get excited about brand new cars.
+In less than 24 hours, they can destroy much of the wiring.

 Some plastic insulating material now being used in cars seems especially tasty to the tiny invaders.
 When mice chew the insulation off wires that connect batteries, alternators, or anything electric to anything else, they cause short circuits that result in costly restoration.

 After the repairs, mice may go back to work and cause the same problem again, unless you take steps to prevent them.

 Mechanics See Engines Destroyed by Rodents